epfl-lara/leon/doc/tutorial.rst

     }
   } ensuring {(res:List) => isSorted(res)}

+Leon verifies that the returned list is indeed sorted.
+Note how we are again using a recursively defined function to specify another function.

 Being Sorted is Not Enough
 --------------------------

-A function such as this one is correct.
+Note, however, that a function such as this one is also correct.

 .. code-block:: scala